-• Eni's Management System Guidelines on Responsible and Sustainable Enterprise reflect the increasing importance and complexity of the business and human rights framework.
+→ Eni's Management System Guidelines on Responsible and Sustainable Enterprise reflect the increasing importance and complexity of the Business and Human Rights framework.
 The document was specifically meant to implement Eni's Sustainability Policy, as well as to summarize the main processes aimed at improving Eni's performance relating to human rights and its social footprint in general.

-As an Annex to this fundamental document, Eni adopted a a new internal procedure ("Respect and promotion of human rights in Eni's activities").
-Specifically focused on human rights and aimed at regulating Eni's human rights due diligence process both at entity and process level.
-The due diligence approach is described at page 35.
+As an Annex to this fundamental document, Eni is developing a new document specifically focused on human rights and aimed at regulating Eni's human rights due diligence process both at entity and process level.

-- To provide instructions to the owners of the most critical processes in terms of processes and tools to be aligned with the business and human rights framework; - To be compliant with international standards on workers' rights and access to remedy; - To prevent and mitigate human rights risks deriving from the conduct of Business Partners, including suppliers.
+- → To provide instructions to the owners of the most critical processes in terms of processes and tools to be aligned with the Business and Human Rights framework; - → To be compliant with international standards on workers' rights and access to remedy; - → To prevent and mitigate Human Rights risks deriving from the conduct of Business Partners, including suppliers.